Maryland Transit Administration: Light rail

-This service travels from a corporate, hotel, and shopping complex in Baltimore County’s Hunt Valley, through the suburbs north of Baltimore and northern Baltimore City and into the heart of downtown Baltimore's shopping, sightseeing, dining, and entertainment districts, past the harbor and through southern Baltimore City and finally to BWI Marshall Airport and Cromwell Station/Glen Burnie in Anne Arundel County.
-There is also a spur to Amtrak’s Baltimore Penn Station.
+This service travels from a corporate, hotel, and shopping complex in Baltimore County's Hunt Valley, through the suburbs north of Baltimore and northern Baltimore and into the heart of downtown Baltimore's shopping, sightseeing, dining, and entertainment districts, past the harbor and through southern Baltimore and finally to BWI Marshall Airport and Cromwell Station/Glen Burnie in Anne Arundel County.
+There is also a spur to Amtrak's Baltimore Penn Station.

-The Light Rail operates at grade for the most part, though it travels on bridges crossing several bodies of water.
+The Light RailLink operates at grade for the most part, though it travels on bridges crossing several bodies of water.
 There are 33 station stops along the 30.0 mi system.
 Although much of the line was single-tracked when it was built, the MTA completed a double-tracking project on February 26, 2006, and now only a few short single-track sections remain.

-Commuter rail (MARC)
+Commuter rail

 This service operates three lines that provide commuter rail service to riders out of and into Baltimore, Washington, D.C., Frederick, Perryville, and Martinsburg, WV, as well as several other locations in between.